quicwg/base-drafts/draft-ietf-quic-tls.md

 confidentiality protection for those fields that are not exposed to on-path elements.

-This protection applies to the least-significant bits of the first byte, plus the Packet Number field.
-The four least-significant bits of the first byte are protected for packets with long headers; the five least significant bits of the first byte are protected for packets with short headers.
+This protection applies to the least significant bits of the first byte, plus the Packet Number field.
+The four least significant bits of the first byte are protected for packets with long headers; the five least significant bits of the first byte are protected for packets with short headers.
 For both header forms, this covers the reserved bits and the Packet Number Length field; the Key Phase